NFDI4BIOIMAGE/training/_sources/content_types/book.md

 A short book with 6 steps that get you closer to making your work reproducible.

-Tags: Reproducibility, Research Data Management
+Tags: Reproducibility, Research Data Management, Include In Dalia

 Content type: Book